-Firelighters, kindling, and logs.
+You will need; Firelighters, kindling, and logs.

 - Put a firelighter in the centre of your fire pit if you want to make a larger fire then use two.
 Place a couple of bits of kindling on either side of the firelighter.

-- Abit like jenga!
+- Abit like Jenga!
 Stack two more bits of kindling, make sure that they are in the opposite direction to the first two, on top. make sure to leave a gap in the centre of the stack.

-- Next make a third layer of kindling, stacked in the alternate direction to your previous two, continue on if you feel like your fire pit need it.
+- Next make a third layer of kindling, stacked in the alternate direction to your previous two, continue on if you feel like your fire pit needs it.
 If you only placed one firelighter in the centre of your stack at the start, you might want to place another one at a different point in your kindling stack.

 - It’s time to light your firelighters, make sure that you start with the furthest ones away from you first.
 Allow the fire to start on kindling.
 Next, carefully place a log on top of the kindling stack once you are happy that there is a stable flame.

-- Allow the log to take the flame and begin burning properly before you add any further the logs to the fire.
+- Allow the log to take the flame and begin burning properly before you add any further logs to the fire.

 - Finally, add more logs to the fire as needed.